Important - Before you install or upgrade to R81.10:

 If the Active Security Management Server is down, the administrator can promote the Standby server to be Active.

-In a Full High Availability Cluster on two Check Point Appliances, each appliance runs both as a ClusterXL Cluster Member and as a Security Management Server, in High Availability mode.
+In a Full High Availability Cluster Two or more Security Gateways that work together in a redundant configuration - High Availability, or Load Sharing. on two Check Point Appliances, each appliance runs both as a ClusterXL Cluster Member Security Gateway that is part of a cluster. and as a Security Management Server, in High Availability mode.

-Important - You can deploy and configure a Full High Availability Cluster only on Check Point Appliances that support Standalone configuration.
+Important - You can deploy and configure a Full High Availability Cluster only on Check Point Appliances that support Standalone Configuration in which the Security Gateway and the Security Management Server products are installed and configured on the same server. configuration.
 See the R81.10 Release Notes and Installing a Standalone.

 This deployment reduces the maintenance required for your systems.

 In the image below, the appliances are denoted as (1) and (3).